ab-emptycup/ab-emptycup.github.io/zen/inspiration.md

 ---
 layout: page
 title: Inspiration
+date: 2023-02-23
 ---

 Reflection on inspiration & creativity.

 - Inspiration kindles the quest for creativity.
 - Inspiration is the trigger.
 Creativity is the fusion reaction.